The definitive guide to error handling in Rust

 Did you know that you can get a concrete error type back out of a boxed dyn Error?

-I'm not going to get into how the std::error crate does this, because it involves some unsafe code that has nothing to do with handling errors.
+I'm not going to get into how the std::error crate does this, because it involves some scary unsafe code that has nothing to do with handling errors.
 That won't stop us from using it.

 dyn Error trait objects have three methods for attempting a transformation into some concrete type T:

-impl dyn Error { // permutations of Send, Sync and 'static trait bounds omitted pub fn downcast<T: Error + 'static>(self: Box<Self>) -> Result<Box<T>, Box<Self>> pub fn downcast_mut<T: Error + 'static>(&mut self) -> Option<&mut T> pub fn downcast_ref<T: Error + 'static>(&self) -> Option<&T>}
+pub fn downcast<T: Error + 'static>(self: Box<Self>) -> Result<Box<T>, Box<Self>>pub fn downcast_mut<T: Error + 'static>(&mut self) -> Option<&mut T>pub fn downcast_ref<T: Error + 'static>(&self) -> Option<&T>

 If the dyn Error is of type T, you'll get a T for closer inspection.
 Whether that T is owned or borrowed depends on which method you call.

-All of this is useless if the underlying T is private to the crate the dyn Error came from.
+All of this is useless if the underlying type is private to the crate the dyn Error came from.
 In this scenario, politely explain your predicament to the maintainers, then scream into a pillow.

 Avoid forcing callers to downcast